 She then turned to Ronovi.
 “Well, you ordered it, so have at it.
 I want to see this.”

 Not to be outdone by her Twi’lek buddy, the Epicanthix gripped the nudibranch with her chopsticks and shoved the entire wriggling mass of live seafood into her mouth and began to chew it.
 She could still feel it jerking around in her mouth as she chewed it a bit more.
 Still, the sweet and sour taste was fantastic, and soon, it didn’t matter if the little buggers were alive.
-Ronovi devoured them, demolished, tore them apart with her teeth, and grinned.
+Ronovi devoured them, demolished them, tore them apart with her teeth, and grinned.

 “Pretty damn good,” she declared.

-The Twi’lek smiled back, and the two ladies finished their Sulyet in glee.
+The Twi’lek smiled back, and the two ladies finished their Sulyet contentedly.
 When they looked up for their final roll, however, they noticed that Volkphunko had yet to return.
 Setting their chopsticks down for the time being, they decided it was good to let their near-full stomachs settled, as the late night crowd shuffled in for drinks and bites.

 “Ready for the grand finale?” asked Ronovi, raising her eyebrow and giving Tasha one of her token smirks.